 EDCI 324 Current Topics in Assessment and Technology

 This course investigates current topics of assessment and technology for PreK-12 educators, including many tenets of proficiency-based learning.
-Students will examine different forms of assessment and methods for integrating technology into assessment practice.
-We will explore and evaluate a variety of digital tools for summative and formative assessment.
+Students will examine different forms of assessment and methods for integrating technology into assessment practice, as well as exploring and evaluating a variety of digital tools for summative and formative assessment.
 Students will interact as an online community, modeling how feedback and reflection play an integral part of the assessment process and will also maintain a digital portfolio for the class.
 As a final project, students will create a unit of study, incorporating learning targets developed from the ISTE standards and other content standards, integrating digital tools for assessment, and demonstrating mastery of other course objectives.
 (SUMMER 2018 or SPRING 2019)

 EDCI 325 Coaching and Leading Technology Innovation in Schools

-This online course targets teachers interested in coaching and leading technology rich innovation in today's schools.
-This includes planning for school and district level, planning and implementing technology rich innovation strategies, and development and dissemination of professional development in local, regional, and global venues.
-Through the assignments, basic troubleshooting of hardware, software and cloud based systems is addressed, as well as web-based authoring and programming tools.
-Students explore the roles that teacher leaders and coaches inhabit, and how these roles can energize other classroom teachers and build a community of active participants in innovative technology rich programs.
-Students in this course will study the means to foster leadership around the planning and development of solid goals for their school technology needs.
+This online course targets teachers interested in coaching and leading technology-rich innovation in today's schools.
+This includes planning for school and district level, planning and implementing technology-rich innovation strategies, and development and dissemination of professional development in local, regional, and global venues.
+Coursework involves troubleshooting of hardware, software and cloud based systems, as well as web-based authoring and programming tools.
+Students explore the roles that teacher leaders and coaches inhabit, and how these roles can energize other classroom teachers and build a community of active participants in innovative, technology-rich programs.
+Students in this course will study the means to foster leadership around the planning and development of goals for their school technology needs.
 (SPRING)

 To learn more about the Educational Technology course sequence, visit the UVM Continuing and Distance Education web page.

 Library Media Science (School Library Media Specialist)